About Retirement Wave

 My name is Robert Adams, but everyone calls me Bob.
 I've spent

 I've taken an active role in global affairs and done my best to promote ideas that I hope will ease the development of this new "global community" that is forming around us.
 I've been widely interviewed and published.
-I have written on five occasions for Barron's, the well-respected financial journal, on topics including American migration to other nations in an article titled, A New Life in Panama?, and republished with their permission here at the site.
+I have written on five occasions for Barron's, the well-respected financial journal, on topics including American migration to other nations in an article titled, A New Life in Panama?, and republished with their permission here at this site.
 That article was updated in 2011 at Barron's as The Great Escape.
-In addition, I have been interviewed by Erin Burnett on CNBC's "Street Signs" financial program.
+In addition, I have been interviewed by Erin Burnett a few years ago when she hosted CNBC's "Street Signs" financial program.
 Finally, I also have written at the Wall Street site, Minyanville, on several occasions, as well as at Business Insider, the Asia Times, and others.
 And, as the photo on the right indicates, I speak publicly from time to time, both in the US and Panama.

 One of my outside interests is the aging process, particularly middle age.
 I've studied it for over 20 years and have run a non-profit website devoted to the topic, MiddleAge.Org, for the last six years that has drawn well over 1,000,000 visitors.
 You may be surprised to find that I define "middle age" as the years between 25 and 75.
 As I now approach the latter portion of middle age, I see "retirement" as an active period in my life, perhaps the most active.
 Finally, I have a personal page at Facebook.

 I have combined my global experience with my attitudes toward aging to create Retirement Wave.
 It is as much a "labor of love" as anything else I have ever done.

 - I have a good reputation that I have built over many years.
 I have no intention of losing it by establishing some kind

 of useless or illicit website.
 What I write here is what I believe.
 Others will feel differently and I respect that, but

 my opinion and recommendations are not for sale.